Revolutionary Struggle: Arrests

 On March 10, 2010, two men were spotted breaking into a car (SEAT Ibiza) in Dafni, Attica at 4:40am and possibly resisted arrest by firing on the police officers.
-One of them, Lambros Fountas, who was later found to have been on the terrorist watch list since 1995, was shot dead, but the other escaped.
-However, the escapee left forensic evidence which linked him to previous terrorist attacks.
+One of the men, Lambros Fountas, a microbiologist, who was later found to have been known to the police since 1995 due to being arrested in relation to the wave of protests and occupations at the National Technical University of Athens, was shot dead, but the other escaped.
+Police reported that, based on forensic evidence left at the scene, the men were connected to a previous attack carried out by EA.

-In April 2010 after a long investigation, six suspected members of the group were apprehended.
-The subsequent investigation led police to over €119,000 in cash, Zastava handguns, fake identification documents which were used to rent safehouses, explosives (195 kg of ANFO hidden in a motorbike garage) and detailed plans of future terrorist attacks.
+In April 2010 the death of Fountas and subsequent property searches reportedly lead police to the six suspected members of the group, Pola Roupa, Nikos Maziotis, Costas Gournas, Sarantos Nikitopoulos, Vangelis Stathopoulos and Christoforos Kortesis were arrested after multiple raids across athens, before being remanded in custody.
+The subsequent investigation led police to over €119,000 in cash, Zastava handguns, fake identification documents which were used to rent safehouses, explosives (195 kg of ANFO hidden in a motorbike garage) and detailed plans of future attacks.

 Later, police investigating another address in Kypseli rented under another false ID used by the suspects discovered an RPG-7.
 Other weapons discovered there included hand grenades, dynamite, and an MP5 submachine gun whose serial number was linked to gun stolen in a 2004 Thessaloniki bank robbery.